Wednesday, December 17, 2008

 The primal-dual method for approximation algorithms and its application to network design problems

-Approximation Algorithms, a survey by Reuven Bar-Yehuda, Keren Bendel, Ari Freund, and Dror Rawitz
+3. Using Local Ratio method for Approximation Algorithms, a survey by Reuven Bar-Yehuda, Keren Bendel, Ari Freund, and Dror Rawitz

 Local ratio: A unified framework for approximation algorithms